moveit/moveit.ros.org/documentation/concepts/index.markdown

 # Concepts

 The following is an overview of how MoveIt works.
-For more concrete documentation and details see the [tutorials](https://ros-planning.github.io/moveit_tutorials/)
+For more concrete documentation and details see the [tutorials](https://ros-planning.github.io/moveit_tutorials/) or the [developers' concepts](/documentation/concepts/developer_concepts/).

 ## System Architecture